swcarpentry/python-second-language/_episodes/09-pandas.md

 ## Loading tabular data with pandas

 Before we load our csv into a data frame, we need to import the Pandas library.
-A common alias for Pandas is pd and we will use that for our examples.
+A common alias for Pandas is `pd` and we will use that for our examples.

 ~~~
 import pandas as pd
 ~~~
 {: .python}

-To load your csv into a pandas data frame, you can use the .read_csv() method. [.read_csv](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) has a lot of potential parameters but for example we will simply pass .read_csv() the file name, which is located in the same folder as our Jupyter Notebook.
+To load your csv into a Pandas data frame, you can use the .read_csv() method. [.read_csv](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) has a lot of potential parameters but for example we will simply pass .read_csv() the file name, which is located in the same folder as our Jupyter Notebook.

 ~~~
 temperature_data = pd.read_csv("temperature.csv")